 By the time Nebraska achieved statehood in 1867, settlers west of the Missouri River had learned that they could grow crops even in places where trees didn't grow, and homesteaders were starting to take their chances on farming west of the Missouri.
 They proved Nebraska was no desert.

 The state does have sandy areas – actual hills of sand.
-But much of the state is more Good for growing crops.fertile - which is good for growing many crops.
+But much of the state is more fertile(of soil or land) producing or capable of producing abundant vegetation or crops - which is good for growing many crops.
 Land is one of Nebraska's richest resources, in part because there's so much of it.

 The type of land affected the way people who settled there used the land-- and the way they lived.
 In the fertile areas, farming made sense.
 In the areas by water or close to transportation routes, towns and cities grew up.
 In the less fertile areas, where grasses grow, raising cattle was a way to make a living.